 As they sat down after ordering their food, Izuku looked over at Melissa, asking politely what she had been about to say.
 She smiled at him and began to speak about what she saw as some strange incongruities.
 She tried to keep her voice down, but it rose a bit as Melissa became more enthusiastic.
 “I don’t know much about architecture.
 It’s never been a field that interested me, like robotics or metallurgy.
 However, I could swear that we’re seeing at least Chinese houses mixed up with European here.
 This café would be called Parisian in some places back home.
 Look around.
 Can’t you tell how strange some of the houses here are in comparison to their fellows?”

 “Huh… come to think of it, yeah.
 This café’s nice, like, really nice.
-Could be plopped into any town back home easy,” Kyoka mused.
+Could be plopped into any town back home easily,” Kyoka mused.

 “Exactly.
 I’d be very interested to look into this place’s kitchen.
 I have to wonder what kind of appliances they have.
 But that’s not all.
 While all the books and maps we’ve found are in Japanese, have you looked at some of the older-looking road signs?”

-At Melissa’s question, the others looked at one another and shook their head.
+At Melissa’s question, the others looked at one another and shook their heads.
 None of the three noticed an older woman who had been reading a book nearby was now instead listening to them closely.
-She was in her mid-twenties, sitting alone at her own table set insuch a way she could look around at the entire café and street leading into it.
+She was in her mid-twenties, sitting alone at her own table set in such a way she could look around at the entire café and street leading into it.
 On the table, an elaborate coffee set sat along with four books similar to the adventure-style fantasy books Izuku and Melissa had found earlier.
 Her eyes were hidden behind a pair of sunglasses as they tracked away from her book to their table while Melissa explained.

-“if you look at the road signs, you’ll see that there’s one new road sign and an older one underneath it.
+“If you look at the road signs, you’ll see that there’s one new road sign and an older one underneath it.
 Before we left the docks and the more rundown areas directly around them, I saw a few where the new signs had been cut off or shot, revealing the older sign.
 The writing on the older sign looks like a Latin derivative rather than the normal hiragana.”

 “Yeah, so?”
 Kyoka asked, cocking her head quizzically.